 The company has a Corporate Social Responsibility Policy in place.
 In sync with the overall policy, the company conducts regular surveys during construction as well as O&M phases in the villages near project locations to check the requirement of facilities by the villages.
 Based on the surveys, PP identifies and works on several scope(s) of developmental activities such as health camps, distribution of furniture & sports kits in schools, toilet requirements in government schools, drinking water requirements etc. For this project activity, following SDGs are expected to be impacted:

-SDG 3: Good Health and Well-Being

-A minimum of 1 health camp annually shall be carried out.

-SDG 4: Quality Education

-It is expected that a minimum of 100 students would be benefitted annually.

-SDG 6: Clean Water and Sanitation

-It is expected that a minimum of 100 persons would be benefitted annually.

 SDG 7 : Affordable and Clean Energy

 The baseline for the project is no project, thus leading to generation in the relevant grid which is dominated by fossil fuel.
 The clean energy generated by the project is calculated based on the amount of electricity generated by the project per annum.
 The project is expected to generate 635,976 MWh of clean energy per annum.